HaarigerHarald/android-youtubeExtractor/README.md

 There is a very simple example YouTube Downloader app in the src directory, that uses the "Share" function in the official YouTube app (no launcher entry).

+## Configuration

+There are 3 configuration set functions that you can use to configure the extraction before calling execute.
+The 2 really important ones are:

+    setParseDashManifest(boolean parseDashManifest) // Default: false

+The dash manifest contains dash streams and usually additionally the higher quality audio formats.
+But the main difference is that dash streams from the dash manifest seem to not get throttled by the YouTube servers.
+If you don't use the dash streams at all leave it deactivated since it needs to download additional files for extraction.

+    setIncludeWebM(boolean includeWebM) // Default: true

+This excludes the webm container format streams from the result.

 ## Requirements

 Android 3.0 and up for Webview Javascript execution see [js-evaluator-for-android](https://github.com/evgenyneu/js-evaluator-for-android)